maxzvyagin/crossed_wires/docs/overview.md

 ## Motivation

-It can be of great benefit to machine learning practicioners to have multiple frameworks available for implementation and training of neural networks.
+It can be of great benefit to machine learning practitioners to have multiple frameworks available for implementation and training of neural networks.
 However, it also comes with challenges, the main of which being *switching* between these different libraries while maintaining existing performance levels.
 Critically, there can